umarhassan-mitodl/17.251-fall-2016/content/pages/syllabus.md

 Prerequisites
 -------------

-[_17.20 Introduction to American Politics_](/courses/17-20-introduction-to-the-american-political-process-spring-2004) or receiving a 4 or 5 on the Advanced Placement Program{{< sup "®" >}} {{% resource_link "5a7371b4-553a-4d0f-ad54-0de28ecfb28b" "United States Government and Politics" %}} exam.
+[_17.20 Introduction to American Politics_](/courses/17-20-introduction-to-the-american-political-process-spring-2004) or receiving a 4 or 5 on the Advanced Placement Program{{< sup "®" >}} [United States Government and Politics](http://apcentral.collegeboard.com/apc/public/courses/teachers_corner/2259.html) exam.

 Course Description
 ------------------